 After most levels the Bionic Commando will receive items.
 Often these items are required to successfully complete other levels.
 Additionally, each level will require a different colored communicator in order to make sense of message traffic.

-- "Hitler no Fukkatsu: Top Secret" -- Japanese NES title
+- "Hitler no Fukkatsu: Top Secret" -- Japanese title

 Part of the Following Groups

 |Bionic arm?
 Why didn't we think of that sooner?||Multimedia Mike (17464)|